-The library is central to the intellectual and cultural life of the College.
-The collection contains over 750,000 items in a variety of print and electronic formats.
-Library systems take advantage of internet access and a wireless network to provide researchers with opportunities to use a rapidly expanding variety of resources.
-For material not held by the Castleton Library, interlibrary loan service is fast and efficient.
-Librarians regularly offer instruction in research methods and tools.
-They provide formal class sessions and also offer individual help, in person and online.
+The library is central to the intellectual and cultural life of the University.
+It provides information and services to the academic community in support of teaching and research.
+The collection contains over 750,000 items in a variety of formats.
+Library electronic systems take advantage of full internet access and a wireless network to provide researchers with opportunities to use a rapidly expanding variety of resources.
+For material not held in the Castleton Library, interlibrary loan service is generally fast and efficient.
+Librarians regularly offer instruction in research methods and tools in introductory and upper-level courses.

-The present library building was constructed in 1965, with a major addition doubling its size in 1979.
+The present library building was constructed in 1965 with a major addition doubling its size in 1979.
 Approximately 260 readers can be accommodated in individual or group seating, carrels, and conference areas.
-The library also houses the Student Gallery and Lounge, the Vermont Room, and the College Archives.
+The library also houses the Student Gallery and Lounge, the Vermont Room and the University Archives.

 Information Technology Services

 There are approximately 250 computers on campus for student use.
 The largest general access lab, the Academic Computing Center (ACC), is overseen by IT Services.
 There are also a dozen smaller labs managed by individual academic departments.
 A wide variety of software is available.